BarionLP/Ametrin.Optional/README.md

 Success or Exception

 ## General API
-All option types in this library have a monadic, linq-like api to interact with them.
+All option types in this library have a monadic api to interact with them.
 ### Examples
 ```csharp
 option.Select(value => value.ToString()).WhereNot(string.IsNullOrWhiteSpace).Or("John Doe");